Application forms for the 2020 - 2021 year will be available on February 1, 2020.

-Rotation slots are typically reserved for current medical students who are licensable in the State of Idaho, who have a strong interest in family medicine, and who would like to interview for a spot in residency.
+Rotation slots are typically reserved for current medical students who have a strong interest in family medicine and who would like to interview for a spot in residency.
 Students should complete the on-line application to be considered.

 The ISU Family Medicine Residency focus is to graduate physicians who are trained to provide full-spectrum Family Medicine for rural and underserved practice.
 This rotation will reflect this aim, exposing the medical student to this unique and much needed facet of Family Medicine.
 Our teachers are experienced in working with medical students and are committed to providing them with an excellent introduction to Family Medicine.